 What to Expect When Arriving at Hanan International Airport

 After a flight to Niue, the airport arrival process is the only thing standing between you and your island paradise!
 It’s an aspect of the holiday process, however, that stresses many of us out.
 What hurdles will we have to jump through this time?
-Our aim with this handy step-by-step guide is to relieve the stress of airport hurdles and make your transition into island time as easy as possible.
-By the time you’ve read through, you’ll know what to expect from the airport arrival in Niue’s Hanan Airport.
+Our aim with this handy step-by-step guide is to relieve the stress of airport procedures and make your transition into island time as easy as possible.
+By the time you’ve read through, you’ll know what to expect from arriving at Niue’s Hanan Airport.

 5 Steps for Arriving at Hanan Airport